 mobilised more than €15 billion in grants and loans to support the reform process, with strong conditionality on continued progress.

-more jobs and business opportunities, fairer rules, more safety and security, cleaner environment as well as better education and
+more jobs and business opportunities, fairer rules, more safety and security, cleaner environment as well as better education and opportunities for research.

 The close relationship between the European Union and Mozambique encompasses partnerships at bilateral, regional and global level.
 In its co-operation with Mozambique, the EU has been an active supporter of peace and security, as well as a leading actor in trade, investment, development cooperation and humanitarian aid.